Marin Čilić: 2017: Wimbledon final

 Čilić started his 2017 season as first seed at the Chennai Open but lost to Jozef Kovalík in the second round.
 In the first major of the year, the Australian Open, Čilić lost in the second round to Dan Evans.

 In February, he lost in his opening match in Montpellier, reached the quarterfinals of the Rotterdam, and the semifinals of Acapulco.

 Čilić was eliminated in the second rounds of Indian Wells, Miami Open, and Madrid Open, but reached the quarterfinals in Rome, and Monte Carlo.
 In May, Čilić won the title at the Istanbul Open, defeating Milos Raonic in the final, in straight sets.
 This was his 14th ATP 250 title, second clay title, and 17th title overall.
 Additionally, Čilić's victory in Istanbul meant that 2017 was his tenth consecutive year winning at least one ATP title.

-Čilić reached the quarterfinal of the French Open for the first time in his career and thus became one of the few tennis players who reached the quarterfinal stage of every Grand Slam championship.
+Čilić reached the quarterfinal of the French Open for the first time in his career and thus became one of the few tennis players who reached the quarterfinal stage of every major championship.

 In June, at the Queen's Club Championships, Marin made the final for the third time in his career.
 There he faced Feliciano López, losing in three sets, after having a championship point in the final-set tiebreaker.
 At Wimbledon, Čilić reached the quarterfinals without dropping a set.
 There, he defeated Gilles Müller in five sets to reach his first Wimbledon semifinal.
 In the semifinal he recovered from a one set deficit to defeat Sam Querrey in four sets.
-In the final he was defeated by Roger Federer in straight sets, he struggled with a blister.
+In the final he was defeated by Roger Federer in straight sets, struggling with blisters on his left foot.

 An adductor injury forced Čilić to miss the Montreal and Cincinnati Masters events. Čilić returned to play at the US Open where he lost to Diego Schwartzman in the third round.
 Despite this, following the tournament's conclusion Čilić broke into the top five for the first time in his career.

 In October, Čilić reached the semifinals of the Tokyo, Shanghai, Basel, and the quarterfinals of the Paris Masters. Čilić failed to win a match in the ATP Finals despite going to three sets against Federer, Alexander Zverev, and Jack Sock. Čilić finished the season as world No. 6 for the second consecutive year.